David-Maisonave/Axter-Stash/plugins/FileMonitor/README.md

 	{"task" : "Backup",     "weekday" : "sunday",   "time" : "01:00", "monthly" : 2}, # Backup -> [Backup] 2nd sunday of the month at 1AM (01:00)

 	# Note:
-	#       The below examples are done using hours and minutes because the task is easily disabled (deactivated) by a zero value entry.
+	#       The below example tasks are done using hours and minutes because the task is easily disabled (deactivated) by a zero value entry.
 	#       Any of these task types can be converted to a weekly/monthly sysntax.

 	# Example task for calling another Stash plugin, which needs plugin name and plugin ID.